 What is a Nursing Home (Skilled Nursing Facility)?

 Nursing homes, also referred to as Skilled Nursing Facilities (SNFs), provide a higher level of medical care and supervision than assisted living.
 They cater to individuals who require round-the-clock medical attention, extensive assistance with ADLs, or specialized rehabilitative services.
-A physician oversees each resident’s care plan.

 Typical Residents and Environment

 Residents in nursing homes often have chronic medical conditions, severe cognitive impairment, or require recovery from acute illnesses, injuries, or surgeries.
 The environment is more clinical, functioning like a hospital or medical facility.
-Rooms are often semi-private, and the focus remains on health management and rehabilitation.

 The primary goal of a nursing home is to provide continuous medical care and ensure patient safety.
 Staffing includes registered nurses, licensed practical nurses, and certified nursing assistants available at all times.
-This medical focus distinguishes nursing homes from other senior living options.

 Services Provided in Nursing Homes